 Authentication between EEC and EES shall be done during the execution of the TLS handshake protocol.
 Server side certificate-based TLS authentication shall be supported.
 Details of the authentication method (e.g., TLS certificates, usage of AKMA [11] or GBA [12] as methods to arrange the PSK for TLS) are out of scope of the present document.

 NOTE: If only Server side certificate-based TLS authentication is performed, it is left to implementation on which information within a service procedure and services will be provided by the EES.
+When only Server side certificate-based TLS authentication is performed and there is a valid OAuth 2.0 access token received from the EEC, the EES implementation can provide services indicated in the token scope.

 If the GPSI is required, the EES shall retrieve the GPSI from the core network no matter whether the EEC sends the GPSI to the ECS.